JAKTOOL/cmmc/README.md

 # NIST SP 800-171 Rev 3

+> [!IMPORTANT]
+> CMMC currently uses NIST 800-171 Rev 2.
+If you want to get ahead of eventual compliance using Rev 3, then this application is for you.
+NIST provides a [change analysis](https://csrc.nist.gov/files/pubs/sp/800/171/r3/final/docs/sp800-171r2-to-r3-analysis.xlsx) for what has changed.

-I built this because it was challenging to find resources for [NIST 800-171 Revision 3](https://csrc.nist.gov/publications/detail/sp/800-171/rev-3/final) and [CMMC](https://dodcio.defense.gov/cmmc/About/) compliance.
+It was challenging to find resources for [NIST 800-171 Revision 3](https://csrc.nist.gov/publications/detail/sp/800-171/rev-3/final) and [CMMC](https://dodcio.defense.gov/cmmc/About/) compliance, so this application was created to solve that case.

 By going through the 800-171 controls, you can generate a markdown file with all statuses and notes for each security control.
 Withdrawn controls are filtered out from the revision 2 -> revision 3 migration.